NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

 - **Step 3**: Activate Delegated Harvesting on Your Main Account.

-  The tutorial for NEM Wallet delegated harvesting can be found [here](/nem-docs/pages/Guides/nanowallet/delegated-harvesting/docs.en.html).
+  The tutorial for NEM NanoWallet delegated harvesting can be found [here](https://nemproject.github.io/nem-docs/pages/Guides/nanowallet/delegated-harvesting/docs.en.html#activation).

   Remember, 6 hours must pass before you can start harvesting, but for the sake of the Supernode Program, once you have the delegated private key (which is available instantly), you may proceed.
 (Please make sure to get the private key from the **delegated** harvesting account, not your main account and not either of the public keys.)